Welcome to Eventsforce Solutions Ltd’s Privacy and Security Policy.

 - External Third Parties, namely service providers acting as processors based in the United States of America who provide IT and system administration services.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Your personal data may not be transferred or stored outside the EEA or the country where you and your authorised users are located save that, for the purposes of our provision of helpdesk services and for backup and storage services in connection with the licensed use of our software applications and mobile app, your personal data may be transferred to the United States of America, a country in respect of which an adequacy decision has been made in accordance with GDPR Art.45.
+Your personal data may not be transferred or stored outside the EEA or the country where you and your authorised users are located save that (a) for the purposes of the provision of our services to you generally, the personal data may be transferred to the United Kingdom; and (b) for the purposes of (i) our services that incorporate provision of Eventsforce Virtual Content Delivery; and (ii) the our provision of helpdesk services and for backup and storage services in connection with the licensed use of our software applications and mobile app, your personal data may be transferred to the United States of America.
+PROVIDED HOWEVER that if any personal data transfer between us requires execution of the European Commission’s Standard Contractual Clauses for the transfer of personal data from the European Union to processors established in third countries (controller-to-processor transfers) (“SCC”) in order to comply with UK data protection law, each of us will complete all relevant details in, and execute, SCC, and take all other actions required to legitimise the transfer.

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.